DistributedComponents/InfSeqExt/README.md

 `InfSeqExt` is collection of Coq libraries for reasoning inductively and coinductively on infinite sequences, using modal operators similar to those in linear temporal logic (LTL).

 `InfSeqExt` is based on an [earlier library](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=5198503) by Deng and Monin.
 It is intended as a more comprehensive alternative to [`Streams`](https://coq.inria.fr/library/Coq.Lists.Streams.html) in the Coq standard library.
-In particular, `InfSeqExt` provides machinery commonly used when reasoning about temporal properties of system execution traces.
-The libraries have some overlap with the less exhaustive [`CTLTCTL`](https://github.com/coq-contribs/ctltctl) Coq contribution, which provides similar machinery.
-However, in contrast to `CTLTCTL`, `InfSeqExt` does not provide a definition of traces following some labeled reduction relation, nor an explicit notion of time.
+In particular, `InfSeqExt` provides machinery commonly used when reasoning about temporal properties of system execution traces, and follows the modal operator [name conventions](http://spinroot.com/spin/Man/ltl.html) used in the Spin model checker.

+The libraries have some overlap with the less exhaustive [`CTLTCTL`](https://github.com/coq-contribs/ctltctl) and [`LTL`](https://github.com/coq-contribs/ltl) Coq contributions, which provide similar machinery.
+In contrast to these libraries, `InfSeqExt` does not provide a definition of traces following some labeled reduction relation, nor an explicit notion of time.
+Fairness is also left up to library users to define.

 Requirements
 ------------